okcwest/neo4j-lucene-search/README.md

 ## Usage

-This plugin provides a single endpoint for executing a similarity search:
+The plugin provides a single endpoint, /search, which allows for a complex query to be specified against a given index.

-`/lucene/simsearch`

 #### Description

-Queries the named index and key to find indexed nodes similar to the given text query.
+Queries the named index using the specified query, which may be complex and nested.

 #### Methods